Some words on

 Monthly Hindi Magazine

 n November 1931, the foremost among paramhaṁsas, jagad-guru oṁ viṣṇupāda Śrī Śrīmad Bhaktisiddhānta Sarasvatī Ṭhākura ‘Prabhupāda’ started the publication of a fortnightly journal named ‘Bhāgavata’.
 His purpose was to initiate in the Hindi language the flowing stream of teachings of the topmost dharma.
-This magazine was regularly published fortnightly for several years.
+This magazine was regularly published fortnightly for several years and was then discontinued.